top of page

 CHARACTER WORKSHOP - HEROES

 Your story relies on one main thing: its protagonist.
 In this in-depth character workshop, we’ll discover what makes a strong hero and craft our own protagonists while exploring literature, history, and our previous works.
 As the course is focused on the student’s character creation, highly individualized feedback and advice will be provided weekly along with the weekly grades.
-Prerequisite: Creating Living Characters.

 07.